n8n-io/n8n-docs/docs/doc2/company-information.md

 ![](/_images/doc2/Company_1.png){ loading=lazy }

-Enter company specific information here so they can be used for various exports you might use
+Enter company specific information here so they can be used for various exports you might use.

 You will end up in the following screen.